 Jungle Records - artists

-John Perry’s notes to three deleted Jimi Hendrix albums
+Notes to three deleted Jimi Hendrix albums, by John Perry

 The albums are now DELETED, because the Jimi Hendrix Estate’s solicitors provided us with evidence of a 1973 High Court Judgement, which deemed that most of these original 1965, 1966 & 1967 recordings made by PPX Enterprises should be - destroyed!